music blog, Berlin, music blogger, Fair Music Transparency and Money Flows in the Music Industry

 The musician/songwriter is writing a ‘song’ which is then pressed onto a CD or even Vinyl Record.
 Then it is delivered to a store where you can buy it.

 To some extent this idea is right.
-But this process includes various stakeholders and intermediates.
-One must remember, the source of revenue is still the ‘song’ which has been written by the musician/songwriter.
+However this process includes various stakeholders and intermediates.
+One must remember, that the source of revenue is still the ‘song’ which has been written by the musician/songwriter.

 Maybe the musician/songwriter had a lyricist who helped with the words for the lyrics.
 Then another person has a slide of the copyright cake connected with the ‘song’.